top of page

 Structural Family Therapy

 This approach focuses on restructuring the family system by identifying and adjusting dysfunctional roles, boundaries, and hierarchies within the family.
-The therapist may observe family interactions, enactments (re-enacting family dynamics), and use directives to re-organise family structure to improve communication and relationships.
+The therapist may observe family interactions, use enactments (re-enacting family dynamics), and use directives to re-organise family structure to improve communication and relationships.
+This method emphasises the importance of understanding circular causality in family dynamics.

 Strategic Family Therapy

-Strategic Family Therapy emphasises problem-solving and creating specific interventions to change behaviours within the family.
-Therapists may use paradoxical directives (encouraging the family to continue problematic behavior), reframing (changing the way a problem is viewed), or prescribing the symptom (assigning tasks that indirectly address the issue).
+Strategic Family Therapy emphasises problem-solving and creating specific solution-focused interventions to change behaviours within the family.
+Therapists may use paradoxical directives (encouraging the family to continue problematic behaviour), reframing (changing the way a problem is viewed), or prescribing the symptom (assigning tasks that indirectly address the issue).

 Bowenian Family Therapy

-Bowenian Family Therapy focuses on understanding multigenerational family patterns and emotional systems to promote differentiation (the ability to separate thoughts and emotions from family influences).
+Bowen family systems therapy, also known as Bowenian Family Therapy, focuses on understanding multigenerational family patterns and emotional systems to promote differentiation of self (the ability to separate thoughts and emotions from family influences).
 The therapist works to reduce emotional reactivity, improve communication, and foster individual autonomy while maintaining connection within the family.
+This approach also addresses issues of emotional cutoff, where family members distance themselves emotionally from one another.

 Functional Family Therapy